 Shortly put, the reviews for this trip are easily 5 stars and I might even start tours through it in the future (let me know if you want to join below!).

-Now when it comes to the secret locations on this list, I mean places that VERY few people know about to visit in the Catskills, but I’m going to share them with you today.
+Now when it comes to the secret locations on this list, I mean places that very few people know about to visit in the Catskills, but I’m going to share them with you today.

-Here’s how this adventure/challenge works:
+Here’s how this adventure/challenge through the Catskill Mountains works:

-There are 5 areas that I visit on my trips to the Catskills, and this happens during the spring and summer seasons.
+1) There are 5 hiking areas that I visit on my trips to the Catskills (the 5 you read about above, in the order it’s shown).

-If you plan on visiting all the 5 areas, even if it isn’t in the same order as I visit them, make sure you arrive to at least one of the destinations around 8-9 am.
+4) If you plan on visiting all the 5 areas, even if it isn’t in the same order as I visit them, make sure you arrive to at least one of the destinations around 8-9 am.
 And that’s because given the time it’ll take for you to hike, get in the car, and go the next destination and so on, it will really take up most of the day and ideally you will want to finish everything before 6 pm.